ssorallen/finance/README.md

 # Finance!

-An in-browser stock portfolio manager that you can deploy anywhere.
+A fast, free, in-browser stock portfolio manager that you can deploy anywhere.
 You can use the version deployed at https://ssorallen.github.io/finance/ or [deploy your own](#deploy-your-own).

 ## Importing Your Portfolio